danielmunro/dgse/content/glossary/machine-learning.md

 short: A class of algorithms and software tools that rely on various statistical and mathematical models, in addition to learning, penalty, and weighting mechanisms.
 ---

-A class of algorithms and software tools that rely on various statistical and mathematical models, in addition to learning, penalty, and weighting mechanisms.
-The goal of machine learning is for computers to figure out how to solve problems without explicit programming.
+A class of algorithms and software tools that rely on various statistical and mathematical models, in addition to penalty, weighting, and layering mechanisms.
+One main goal of ML is to provide computers with the means to solve problems without requiring explicit code to be written to do so.

+There are a large variety of  ML algorithms, each with different benefits and drawbacks.
+Some common ways to measure ML algorithms are their: precision, accuracy, recall, and learning rate.
+Depending on the data and the problem at hand, data scientists will choose an algorithm and tweak it, often coming up with a number of iterations of an ML algorithm, before finalizing on one model.